arrow-left

 If the mysql root user in the old database has password different than the current mysql root user, after step 3 above, the root user password will be changed to the old password.

-If you don't know the old mysql root password, follow this tutorial to reset mysql root password.
+If you don't know the old mysql root password, follow this tutorial to reset mysql root passwordarrow-up-right.

 Step 5: go to Settings and then click on Recreate users.
 That should reactivate all users and their passwords.